WebOrigami/docs/src/content/concepts/hello.md

 ## Tree scope is hierarchical

-Origami resolves a reference like `name` by walking "up" the tree towards its root (in the diagrams, this is moving towards the left).
-As soon as it finds that key, it uses that value.
+Origami resolves a reference like `name` by walking conceptually "up" the tree towards its root.
+(In the diagrams, this is moving towards the left.)
+As soon as it finds a matching key, it uses that value.

 We can illustrate this by adding a level to our little tree so that the index page is available at `about/index.html`: